AaltoSciComp/scicomp-docs/triton/usage/localstorage.rst

 ::

-    $ sinteractive -t 1:00:00              # request a node for one hour (node)$ mkdir /tmp/$SLURM_JOB_ID       # create a unique directory, here we use (node)$ cd /tmp/$SLURM_JOB_ID
+    $ sinteractive --time=1:00:00              # request a node for one hour (node)$ mkdir /tmp/$SLURM_JOB_ID       # create a unique directory, here we use (node)$ cd /tmp/$SLURM_JOB_ID
     ... do what you wanted ...